 If the top light (the power light) is green, but the next three are not lit, check the coaxial cable connection to the modem to make sure it is plugged in all the way.
-If connections are snug, contact GEUS at 903.457.2800 during normal working hours or 903.457.2888 after hours or on weekends to report the problem.
+If connections are snug, contact GEUS at 903.457.2800 during normal working hours to report the problem.

 If all four of the lights are out, check the standby button on the front of the modem to see if it has been inadvertently pressed.
 Check your connections to the modem (including the power cord and the power switch on your power strip).
 Again, if the top light is on, but not the others, contact us.

 If the top four lights are all green but you cannot collect your e-mail, try to open a web page to see if the web portion of your browser is working.

 If you can't connect to the Internet, check the connections between the modem box and your computer.

 If all the cables are securely plugged in and all 4 lights are green but you still can't access the Internet, turn off power to the modem for 15 seconds, then turn it back on.
 (The modem doesn't have a power switch, so you will have to unplug it to turn off the power, then plug it back in.)
 This should reset the modem.
 It will take a few seconds to re-establish a connection.
 The top 4 lights will flash while the modem reconnects.
 If that still does not establish connection you can unplug all connections from the modem and reattach each in order.
 First the power, second the Internet connection and finally the connection to your computer.

 If you have 2 or more computers networked through a router, make sure the router is turned on and indicating linked computers.
 (Review the network router instructions to make sure it is working properly.)
 Sometimes turning the router off and then back on will reestablish a connection.